mindis/snowplow.github.com/_posts/2013-05-29-dealing-with-hadoops-small-file-problem.md

 Once the events have been collected in S3, Snowplow's Hadoop job (written in [Scalding] [scalding]) processes them, validating them and then enriching them with referer, geo-location and similar data; these enriched events are then written back to S3.

-So you can see that our Enrichment process ran pretty directly into Hadoop's small files problem.
+So you can see how our Enrichment process ran pretty directly into Hadoop's small files problem.
 But quantifying the impact of small files on our job's performance was impossible until we had a solution in place...

 ## Quantifying the small file problem